 The first decision that must be made in a Texas case involving children is whether there will be a primary household.
 The parents may agree that neither will be primary.
 The court order will state specific parenting times each will have with the children.
 The order should state how the children’s schools will be chosen.
-If the parents do not agree that there will be no primary, then a judge must choose one.
+If the parents do not agree there will be no primary, then a judge must choose one.
 Not designating a primary residence may only be done if the parents agree.
-If the judge decides, the law requires him or her to designate a primary.
+If the judge decides, the law requires designation of a primary household.
 Texas law does not favor either the mother or father in decisions about child custody.
 The law requires a judge or jury to do what they believe is in the child’s best interest.
 The Texas Family Code includes rights for custodial parents.

 Texas law does not use the term custody.
 Instead, legal documents refer to conservatorship of children.